Jiffy Corn Muffin Mix

 • Yellow corn meal – You can’t have a homemade cornbread mix without cornmeal!
 It gives it that delicious, grainy texture.
 The brand of cornmeal can make this mix different hues of yellow.
 White corn meal can also be used!

 • Sugar – Perfect for the sweet cornbread lover, this mix needs an element of sweet besides the corn.
+This adds just the right amount of sweetness to make these from scratch muffins taste delicious.

 • Baking powder – This will act as our leavening agent and help to make this homemade version of a box of jiffy mix to achieve it’s delicious grainy consistency.